PravCoder/AI_Travel_Planner/README.md

 git checkout -b bugfix/<bugfix-name>
 ```

 When contributing to a branch, make sure that any installed packages are documented in this README.md file or added to package.json.
-This will ensure that no other contributors are missing necessary packages.
+This will ensure that no other contributors are missing necessary packages.  return
 **"Dependencies"** are required for an app to run, and should be installed like this:
 ```
 npm install --save-prod <package_name>